Schubert puzzles and integrability II: multiplying motivic Segre classes: The puzzle rule

 Let us now compute explicitly from \eqref{eq:Rsingle}

-As explained in \cite[3.6]{artic71}, this {\em nilHecke}\/ $R$-matrix is directly related to the $K$-theory of partial flag varieties (as opposed to their cotangent bundles); in particular, the limit as $q\to 0$ of the l.h.s.\ of \eqref{eq:q0res} is the restriction $\Sc^\lambda|_\sigma$ to the fixed point $\sigma$ of the Schubert class $\Sc^\lambda$ associated to $\lambda$.
+As explained in \cite[\S 3.6]{artic71}, this {\em nilHecke}\/ $R$-matrix is directly related to the $K$-theory of partial flag varieties (as opposed to their cotangent bundles); paying attention to the fact (cf \ref{sssec:K} and \cite[\S 2.1]{artic71}) that inverse equivariant parameters and classes of line bundles are used there, we can compute the limit as $q\to 0$ of the l.h.s.\ of \eqref{eq:q0res} to be the restriction $\Sc^\lambda|_\sigma$ to the fixed point $\sigma$ of the Schubert class $\Sc^\lambda$ associated to $\lambda$, composed with the map $\vee$ that takes classes of vector bundles to classes of their duals (i.e., $x_i\mapsto x_i^{-1}$, $z_i\mapsto z_i^{-1}$).
+We conclude that